AdobeDocs/media-analytics.en/help/use-cases/track-scheduled-data.md

 To report on your data in Customer Journey Analytics:

-1. Create a new project or open an existing project that contains the data that you want to analyze.
+1. Create a new project or open an existing project.

+1. Build out the project by creating any tables or visualizations that you need for analyzing the data.

+   When building out the project, use the information that you included in the schedule data file and sent to Adobe Customer Care.
+This includes the matching key, dimensions, start and end times, and additional metadata.
+For more information, see [Request and upload the schedule data file](#request-and-upload-the-schedule-data-file).